 Join a challenge to keep yourself going

 While hiking is certainly a very personal activity, there are some who have figured out ways to make it a bit more competitive.
 The 52 Hike Challenge is a great example of this!
 It’s a global movement hoping to inspire and connect people to get out for a hike a week.
 Another great example I’ve seen is SoCal Hiker’s Six-Pack of Peaks Challenge.
 I really love the idea of this and encourage you to develop your own Six-Pack of Peaks challenge in your local area!

 Urban hikes count too!

 Have a look around your neighbourhood.
 Are there any city or county parks nearby?
 Even 30 to 60 minutes wandering in an urban park can make you feel better.
 Once I really started paying attention, I realised that there are nearly a dozen parks with great walking trails within about a 20-minute drive.
 Pull up Google Maps and have a look, or check the Parks & Rec listings on your city and county websites.

 Sometimes we just can’t make it out to the trails.
 For those in-between times, find ways to connect with other hikers.
 For the past few months I’ve been participating semi-regularly in #ParkChat, a Twitter discussion every Wednesday evening about our National Parks.
 Or on Fridays you can join #HikerChat, the biggest outdoor chat on Twitter.
 If you’re more visually inspired, then wander through some Instagram or Flickr hashtags, like #optoutside or #hike.

-Please feel free to share in the comments below what inspires you to get out and hike more regularly.
+Share in the comments below what inspires you to get out and hike more regularly!